plone/Installers-UnifiedInstaller/README.txt

 :PLEASE NOTE: You have the option to run the installation as root or a normal user.
 There are serious security implications to this choice.

 The non-root method produces an install that will run the Zope server with the same privileges as the installing user.
-This is probably not an acceptable security profile for a production server, but may be acceptable for testing and development purposes or if you create an unprivileged user exclusively for this purpose.
+This is probably not an acceptable security profile for a production server, but is much easier for testing and development purposes or if you take care to set  users and privileges yourself.

 The 'root' method produces an install that runs the Zope server as a distinct user identity with minimal privileges (unless you add them).